bxparks/AceTime/docs/date_time_timezone.md

 defined to be 1970-01-01 00:00:00 UTC.
 Since `acetime_t` is a 32-bit signed
 integer, the largest value is 2,147,483,647.
 Therefore, the largest date that can be represented in this library is 2068-01-19T03:14:07 UTC.

+The `acetime_t` is analogous to the `time_t` type in the standard C library, with 3 major differences:

+* The `time_t` does not exist on all Arduino platforms.
+* Modern implementations of the `time_t` type uses a 64-bit `int64_t` to prevent
+  the "Year 2038" overflow problem.
+Unfortunately, it is too resource intensive to use a 64-bit integer on 8-bit processors.
+* Most `time_t` implementations uses the Unix Epoch of 1970-01-01 00:00:00 UTC.
+  It is possible to convert between a `time_t` and an `acetime_t` by adding or subtracting the appropriate number of seconds between the 2 Epoch dates.
+See `LocalDate::kSecondsSinceUnixEpoch`

 <a name="LocalDateAndLocalTime"></a>
 ### LocalDate and LocalTime